FBI to investigate attack on Indian restaurant in New Mexico | Law-Order

 - United States

-The Federal Bureau of Investigation has been roped in to investigate last year's attack on an Indian restaurant in Santa Fe City of the southern American state of New Mexico.
+The Federal Bureau of Investigation (FBI) has been roped in to investigate last year's attack on a popular Indian restaurant in Santa Fe, capital of the southern US state of New Mexico.

-In June last year, the popular Indian restaurant in Santa Fe City was vandalised.
-Its walls were spray painted with racial slurs.
-The local Santa Fe Police, a year after the investigation, has still not filed any charges.
+In June 2020, unknown vandals damaged the kitchen, dining room, storage area, and spray-painted walls of the premises of the 'India Palace' with the words "Trump 2020" and racist remarks directed at the restaurant's Sikh owners, causing damage to the tune of $100,000, media reports said.

-The FBI in a statement said it is determined to bring to justice those who were responsible for the attack on the India Palace restaurant.
+The restaurant was purchased in 2013 by Baljit Singh, and run by his son Baljot, according to Santafenewmexican.com.
+Santa Fe Police had labeled the incident as a hate crime directed towards the Indian community in the vicinity.
+However, more than 16 months later, they are yet to press charges.
+Last week, the FBI said that they were determined to bring to justice the culprits behind the attack on the India Palace restaurant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)